sooni2/Algorithm/README.md

 # Algorithm
 for studying my algorithm and coding test there are two branches.
-I commit everyday on 'programmers' branch.
+I commit everyday for 'programmers' problems.
 I started to learn programming October 2022.